 Count unique numeric values with criteria

-To count unique numeric values in a range with criteria you can use a formula based on the FREQUENCY, SUM, and IF functions.
+To count unique numeric values in a range, you can use a formula based on the FREQUENCY, SUM, and IF functions.
 In the example shown, employee numbers appear in the range B5:B14.
 The formula in G6 is:

 Each TRUE in the list represents a unique number in the list, and we just need to add up the TRUE values with SUM.
 However, SUM won't add up logical values in an array, so we need to first coerce the values into 1 or zero.
 This is done with the double-negative (--).
-The result an array of only 1's or 0's.
+The result an array of only 1's or 0's:

-Finally, SUM adds these values up and returns the total, which in this case is 3.
+Finally, SUM adds these values up and returns the total, which in this case is 2.

 You can extend the formula to handle multiple criteria like this: